A framework for deep learning emulation of numerical models with a case study in satellite remote sensing

 \section{Study Area and Data Sets}

 Datasets used in this study are from the Advanced Himawari Imager (AHI) sensor carried by the Japanese geostationary satellite Himawari-8.
 In the GeoNEX processing pipeline, Himawari Standard Data (HSD) scans are georeferenced and converted to gridded data.
 The resulting gridded data sets follow a geographic coordinate system with a 120$^{\circ}$ by 120$^{\circ}$ extent (E85$^{\circ}$ - E205$^{\circ}$, N60$^{\circ}$ - S60$^{\circ}$).
 The domain is divided into 6$^{\circ}$ by 6$^{\circ}$ tiles defined by fixed latitude and longitude.
 Himawari-8’s full disk, which encompasses the entire view as seen from the satellite, covers the continent of Australia and eastern Asia.
-Full disk scans are repeated every ten minutes.
+Full disk scans are repeated every 15 minutes throughout the day.

-The Advanced Himawari Imager has sixteen observing bands encompassing visible, near-infrared (NIR), short wave infrared (SWIR), and thermal infrared (TIR) with spatial resolution ranging from 0.5 to 2 km.
-Bands one through six are solar reflective bands, spectrally similar to NASA's MODIS.
+The Advanced Himawari Imager has sixteen observing bands encompassing visible, near-infrared (NIR), short wave infrared (SWIR) and thermal infrared with spatial resolution ranging from 0.5 to 2 km.
+Bands 1 through 6 are solar reflective bands, spectrally similar to NASA's Moderate Resolution Imaging Spectroradiometer (MODIS).
 All bands are resampled to common 0.01$^{\circ}$ resolution, which corresponds to 1 km at the equator [Table \ref{table:AHIbands}].